Skip to main content

 Why Disability Representation Matters

-My name is Brendan Downes, and I’m a Patient Advocate here at 180 Medical.
-I often get to visit with patients new to living with a disability or families of kids with spina bifida.
-Recently, someone brought up a question to me.
-Why does disability representation matter?
+My name is Brendan, and I’m a Territory Sales Manager at 180 Medical.
+I often visit with patients who are new to living with a disability or families of kids with spina bifida.
+Recently, someone brought up a question to me: Why does disability representation matter?

 Seeing others with disabilities is important for many reasons.
 As someone living with spina bifida, I firmly believe that representation matters in all areas of life, especially for kids and adolescents with disabilities or different needs.